appvia/terranetes/docs/terranetes-controller/admin/contexts.md

 ---
 # Contexts

-[Contexts](../reference/contexts.terraform.appvia.io.md) provide a means to share common configuration between [Configurations](../reference/configurations.terraform.appvia.io.md).
-The resource type is Cluster scoped and can be used by any Configuration in the cluster.
+[Contexts](../reference/contexts.terraform.appvia.io.md) serve as a mechanism for sharing common configuration elements across [Configurations](../reference/configurations.terraform.appvia.io.md).
+This resource type is scoped at the cluster level, allowing any Configuration within the cluster to utilize it.

 :::tip
-This feature is only available from v0.3.25 onwards
+Please note that this feature is only accessible starting from version 0.3.25 and onwards.
 :::

 ## Create a Context

-You can create a [Context](../reference/contexts.terraform.appvia.io.md) like so.
+To create a [Context](../reference/contexts.terraform.appvia.io.md), follow the example below.

 ```yaml
 ---